Cadence-GitHub/Stouffville-By-laws-AI/backend/README.md

 - REST API for querying the Gemini AI model
 - Multiple Gemini model options for different performance/quality needs
-- Expired by-laws filtering to show only currently active regulations
+- Optimized expired by-laws filtering using a two-step prompting approach for cost efficiency and speed
 - Comparison mode to see differences between filtered and unfiltered answers
 - Simple web-based demo interface for testing without the frontend
 - CORS support for frontend integration